 I know, I know – you want to just use Google Translate and set up a YourWebsite.com/de subdirectory structure or maybe a subdomain on your current site if that goes well, then you’ll think about doing international SEO right.
 You know all that stuff above you didn’t read?
 Search engines (like Google) see all of those things as strong signals as to how relevant your website is to searchers in that region/country.
 The more you get those items right, the better you’ll do.

 Remember, all the standard SEO rules still apply.
 In case you need a refresher, our stalwart SEO Strategists have recently given you the social optimization skinny for your local business, how to properly place-in & penetrate local business directories.
-The “local SEO busters” affirmatively answered all of your questions in our “local SEO Q&A,” and as if all of that was not enough, our Team Lead led a not-to-be-missed webinar “SEO Tips for Small Businesses” (which you can watch here in case you did miss it).
+The “local SEO busters” affirmatively answered all of your questions in our “local SEO Q&A,” and as if all of that was not enough, our Team Lead led a not-to-be-missed webinar “SEO Tips for Small Businesses”.

 Okay so what did I miss on my checklist?
 You’ll let me know in the comments, won’t you?